 Designed infographics on ‘How a bill becomes a law’.
 I used Adobe Illustrator CS-6 to create the graphics.
-Below is the text, the graphics is based on.
+Below is the text, the info graphics is based on.

 How a Bill Becomes a Law

 A bill is introduced in either of the two houses of Congress: the House of